spacetelescope/astropy-sep-lambda/README.md

 That will make a file called `venv.zip` in the local directory that's around 100MB.

 Once you run this, you'll have a zipfile containing astropy, photutils, skimage, numpy, scipy, scikit-learn and their dependencies.
-This repository also contains a file called `process.py` which imports these packages and carries out a simple task with astropy.
+This repository also contains a file called `process.py` which imports these packages and ~~carries out a simple task with astropy.~~ some crazy rad stuff with Astropy, Photutils, and Pan-STARRS.

 ```python
 import os